 Bring it to life

 Students are encouraged to apply the skills learnt in class in their daily lives, including in their households and through environmental projects.
 This is later discussed with students.
+Next year, we will work with our education associate to use projects from the Skills Builder Hub to bring the essential skills to life.

 What's next